Big Data Architecture and Technology for Analytics

 • Integrating it all with a self-service BI tool

-This course is only available as Customer Specific Training, whereby we can deliver private courses arranged at both a location (or virtual) and time to suit you, covering the right content to address your specific learning needs.
-Contact us by e-mail at info@q4k.com.
+This course is offered exclusively as Customer Specific Training, whereby we can deliver private courses - on-site or virtually - at a time that works best for you, with content tailored to your team’s specific learning needs.